Functional Hormone Solutions

 Stress is, of course, totally natural and our bodies are designed to deal with it very effectively.
 However, if stress occurs in excess, it is detrimental and can lead to a whole number of far reaching symptoms including insomnia, weight-gain, lowered immunity (particularly prone to picking up infections), gut complaints such as IBS, diarrhoea and reflux, scattered thinking and brain fog, PMS, cravings for sugar, carbohydrates and caffeine, low libido, and fatigue!

 As we can see, the negative effects of stress can be far-reaching.
-This is because stress causes changes in the body’s chemistry, altering the balance of hormones in ways that can have an impact your entire body.
-The glands that help us respond to stress are the adrenals, through the release of hormonal messengers: adrenaline and noradrenaline, cortisol, DHEA and aldosterone.
-However, when the adrenals expend these hormones at levels that are inappropriate (too high or too low) for what’s actually required, the adrenals quite literally become exhausted.
-You may have heard of “adrenal fatigue” but a more accurate explanation would be adrenal dysfunction - where the adrenal glands simply can’t cope with the constant demand - and as a result, a host of symptoms start to emerge and hormonal anarchy ensues.
+This is because stress causes changes in the body’s chemistry through down regulating the master controller, the HP axis, altering the balance of hormones in ways that can have an impact your entire body.
+You may have heard of “adrenal fatigue” but a more accurate explanation would be hypothalamic-pituitary dysfunction, where the is chronic down regulation of the HP axis due to the constant demand, and as a result, a host of symptoms start to emerge and hormonal anarchy ensues.

 What the adrenal hormones normally do

-It is easy to see how, when the stress response is triggered and sustained, it affects blood sugar control, immunity and blood pressure.
+It is easy to see how, when the stress response is triggered and sustained, it affects blood sugar control, immunity and blood pressure, but it is NOT adrenal fatigue.

 What happens when we are stressed?